 KCP&L and GMO have distinct rate and dispatching areas.
 As a result, KCP&L and GMO do not joint-dispatch their respective generation.
 KCP&L purchases power to meet its customers' needs when it does not have sufficient available generation or when the cost of purchased power is less than KCP&L's cost of generation or to satisfy firm power commitments or renewable energy standards.
-KCP&L has long-term power purchase agreements for approximately 231 MWs of wind generation which expire in 2032.
-GMO has long-term power purchase and capacity agreements for approximately 234 MWs, which expire in 2014 through 2032.
+KCP&L has long-term power purchase agreements for approximately 287 MWs of wind and hydroelectric generation which expire in 2023 through 2032.
+GMO has long-term power purchase agreements for approximately 159 MWs of wind generation which expire in 2016 through 2032.
+Additionally, KCP&L and GMO have each entered into power purchase agreements for approximately 200 MW of wind generation to begin in 2016 and expire in 2036.
 Management believes electric utility will be able to obtain enough power to meet its future demands due to the coordination of planning and operations in the SPP region; however, price and availability of power purchases may be impacted during periods of high demand.
-Electric utility's purchased power, as a percentage of MWh requirements, averaged approximately 15% over the last three years.
+Electric utility's purchased power, as a percentage of MWh requirements, averaged approximately 14% over the last three years.

-See Note 14 to the consolidated financial statements for information regarding environmental matters.
+See Note 15 to the consolidated financial statements for information regarding environmental matters.